The Tank Museum is committed to a policy of accessibility, providing excellent access in and around the site.

 There are a limited number of wheelchairs available for use at the Museum, which are allocated on a first-come-first-served basis.

-There are hearing induction loops on our newer interactives and subtitles on video content throughout the exhibitions.
+There are type T hearing induction loops on our newer interactives and subtitles on video content throughout the exhibitions.

-For 2023, we are also running free BSL tours of our flagship Tank Story Hall exhibition.
-The remaining one is on the 7 October.
+We also run BSL tours of our flagship Tank Story Hall exhibition, with the remaining one for 2024 happening on 19 October.

 The Trench Experience and War Horse to Horsepower exhibition do use sound effects which can trigger sensory overload.
 On our quiet mornings, these sounds are all switched off 0900-1100.
 Find out more about the quiet mornings here.